Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, Arco Castle

-If you plan to visit, I recommend that you check the visitor’s information page of Arco Castle for announcements, updates, or requirements.
-It is written in Italian, however.
-So, here’s the short version in English:
+Before you go, be sure to check the visitor’s information page of Arco Castle for any announcements, updates, or requirements.
+The page is written in Italian, but don’t worry–here’s a short version in English:

 Admission